Deferring or Leaving School

 To defer means that you postpone registering for classes for a period of time.
 There are two types of deferments available to BYU Students: Leave of Absence and Mission Deferment.

-After you receive your mission call and before you leave on your mission, you will need to defer for the semesters you are gone by.
+After you receive your mission call and before you leave on your mission, you'll need to complete the online missionary deferment to defer both enrollment and academic scholarships.

 Leave of Absence

-- Ecclesiastical endorsement: You must have a current ecclesiastical endorsement to register for subsequent semesters.
-To complete this requirement, submit the continuing student ecclesiastical endorsement form found online at endorsement.byu.edu.
+- Ecclesiastical endorsement: Upon your return, you must have a current ecclesiastical endorsement before you can register.
+To complete this requirement, submit the continuing student ecclesiastical endorsement form at honorcodecommit.byu.edu.

 - Federal loan repayment: Student loans have a grace period of six months beginning on the date that the borrower drops below at least half-time enrollment.
-If your leave of absence extends beyond six months (i.e. winter semester and spring term), you will begin your loan repayment timeline.
+If your leave of absence extends beyond six months, you will begin your loan repayment timeline.

 *NOTE: If you attend another school during your leave of absence, remember to send an updated transcript to BYU so your credits can be applied to your BYU record.
 If you do not attend another school, your academic status will remain the same as it was when you took your leave of absence.

-A leave of absence may be taken directly prior to a missionary deferment (consecutive semesters).
-Following your mission, you must enroll at BYU within a given time period, as noted in the Missionary Deferment policy.
+- Missionaries: A leave of absence may be taken directly prior to a missionary deferment.
+Following your mission, you must enroll at BYU within a designated time period, as noted in the Missionary Deferment policy.

-International students must be a daytime student for eight months prior to a leave of absence.
-International students must obtain clearance from the International Office before taking a leave of absence.
+- International Students: You must be a daytime continuing student for eight months prior to a leave of absence.
+You must obtain clearance from the International Office before taking a leave of absence.

-BYU does not have a military service deferment.
-However, we are anxious to help you continue your studies after returning from military service.
-If you are required to leave BYU for military service and will miss more than one major semester (fall or winter), contact Enrollment Services at 801-422-4104 to discuss your options before you leave.
+- Military Service Leave: BYU does not have a military service deferment.
+However, we are eager to help you continue your studies after returning from military service.
+If you are required to leave BYU for military service, contact Enrollment Services to discuss your options before you leave.